BharathiSundaravadivel/Practise_Python/README.md

 # Practise_Python
-This repository i for storing practice python codes
+This repository is for storing practice python codes